RBK-D-IT/digital-development-playbook/docs/general-development-practices/coding-standards.md

 ## Commit Message Standards (Conventional Commits)

-We follow the **Conventional Commits** specification for commit messages.
+We follow the Conventional Commits specification for commit messages.
 This ensures that our commit history is structured, easy to understand, and helps with automating semantic versioning and changelog generation.

 **Conventional Commits Format**

-Each commit message should include a **type**, an optional **scope**, and a **short description** of the change.
+Each commit message should include a type, an optional scope, and a short description of the change.
 If applicable, the issue ticket reference should also be included.
 Optionally, you can also include a body and footer for more details.

 ```text
 <type>[optional scope]: <short description> <(issue-ticket-reference)>